Real Facebook Ad Results: 270 Leads & 89 Appointments

 - Live call (5-15 minutes): A real person calling to qualify the project and book an appointment.

 That three-touch sequence in under 15 minutes is why this campaign crushed industry averages.
+It's the same philosophy behind The Predictable Work Engine — systematize everything so no lead slips through.
 The ads generated attention.
 The follow-up system converted it.

 What Made These Leads "Qualified"?